crazydave85/TIDIR/REVIEW.md

 * If the Reviewer decides the findings represent major architectural deviations, framework violations, or vendor bias, output an `"action": "issue"`.
 * If the Reviewer decides the findings are minor, undisputed corrections, output an `"action": "pr"` with the corrected file contents.
 * If the Reviewer rejects the findings or everything is structurally sound, output `"action": "none"`.
+* The language style should be professional, but light-hearted with a slight girlie-pops approach, sparkles are welcome!

 ## PR Formatting Template
 When outputting a `"pr"`, you MUST format the `title` and `body` exactly as follows: